Original Date of Publication: October 23rd, 2017.

 Our trio were not the only famous people who vacationed in Tryon, as the town boasts a number of visiting artists, actors, and socialites – from first ladies Eleanor Roosevelt and Grace Coolidge to actor William Gillette, social reformer Jane Addams, feminist novelist Margaret Culkin Banning, historian Margaret Morley, and Arts and Crafts jeweler Madeline Yale Wynne.

 In 2015, in conjunction with the 100th anniversary of the founding of Tryon Woodcarvers and Toymakers, the town celebrated the opening of the Tryon Historical Museum (Talented carver Pauline Cowan is shown above in a museum photograph.).
-This was our destination last Saturday, as Leigh Ann, Jasper, Daisy and I headed south in our truck.
+This was our destination on a trip we took years ago, as Leigh Ann, Jasper, Daisy and I headed south in our truck.
 In the back was a quartersawn oak library table, modeled after a Gustav Stickley trestle table, which Charlotte Yale and Eleanor Vance had supervised the making of at Biltmore Estate Industries around 1909.
 Legend has it that the table had been ordered by their patron George Vanderbilt, who was furnishing his mountain retreat, Buck Spring Lodge, in the Arts and Crafts style.

 The table eventually ended up with Vance and Yale, as it can be seen in a 1920’s photograph taken of their cottage showroom at Tryon Woodcarvers and Toymakers.
 The table disappeared after the ladies’ deaths in 1954 and 1958, but resurfaced at an Asheville auction several months ago, where I bought it, restored it, and began using it in my office.